 “We’re going to make beautiful science.”

-Nothing captures the launch of the ESA Solar Orbiter better than the words of Dr. Nicola Fox, NASA’s Heliophysics Division Director.
+Nothing captures the launch of the ESA Solar Orbiter better than the words of Dr. Nicola Fox, NASA’s Heliophysics Division Director, who I had the opportunity to meet in 2020.

 On a moonlit night in February 2020, NASA facilitated a gorgeous launch of a spacecraft that was 20 years in the making.
 The Solar Orbiter will work in tandem with the Parker Solar Probe to uncover new discoveries about our star, capturing the first images of the sun’s poles.